13 Mart 2009

 18 Şubat 2009

+The title sounds like a cheap detective novel.
+But it is not.
 "The philosophy of our service is that we open a house somewhere and, with the patience of a spider, we lay our web to wait for people to get caught in the web; and we teach those who do.
 We don't lay the web to eat or consume them but to show them the way to their resurrection, to blow life into their dead bodies and souls, to give them a life," thus commanded Fethullah Gülen, the "master lord," in one of his sermons.

 In one of modern political history’s best-selling lies Fethullahists have been working day and night to convince the West that Turkey’s real anti-Semites are more or less everyone apart from the Fethullahists themselves.
 That may be true.
 Last night in Atlantis a jinn told me that secularists and radical Islamists are anti-Semites while every Fethullahist is a modern day Oskar Shindler.
 I asked him for proof.
 He whispered my prickly column neighbor’s name and disappeared into an unknown.

 Thus I dog-piled Mustafa Akyol’s recent op-eds.
 I am not going to go into his Gaza-fever articles like "Terrorism in the name of Judaism" (Jan.
 24), or "You wonder why they hate you?
 Look at Gaza" (Jan.
 3) in which Mr Akyol described how he talked to a group of 300 conservative Muslims in Istanbul and how even those who agreed that Hamas was subscribing to terrorist methods shouted out loud that "Israel is the real terrorist."